 Sr No. Security First Charge to Second Charge to 1 A charge and mortgage on all the present and future immovable and movable tangible fixed assets (except leased assets) of the Company.
 ICICI Bank and IDBI Bank All CDR Facilities (other than ones of ICICI Bank and IDBI Bank in respect of which the First Charge is created).
-2 A charge on all the Trade receivables and stocks of the Company. than the ones of IDBI 3 A charge on all the present and future current assets (except receivables) of the Company.
-SBT First charge shall be pari passu with the existing first charge created in favour of (i) a working capital facility (non fund based) provided by DBS.
-Further, first ranking pari passu charge has been created over stock in trade consisting of raw materials, finished goods, goods in process of manufacturing and other merchandise of the Company, to secure SCB Facility. respect of which the First a) Security created b) Corporate guarantees from material subsidiaries:
+2 A charge on all the Trade receivables and stocks of the Company. than the ones of IDBI Bank, OBC, SBT and SCB in respect of which the 3 A charge on all the present and future current assets (except receivables) of the Company.
+First charge shall be pari passu with respect of which the First b) Corporate guarantees from material subsidiaries: